Thor (Marvel Cinematic Universe): List of appearances

-Fictional character biography
+Character biography

 Early life

 Thor was born approximately 1500 years ago to Odin, the King of Asgard, and Frigga.
 He was raised on Asgard as the crown prince, alongside his brother, Loki.

 Banishment to Earth

 In 2011, Thor prepares to ascend to the throne, but Frost Giants attempt to retrieve the Casket of Ancient Winters, an artifact seized by Odin in a war centuries before.
 Against Odin's order, Thor travels to Jotunheim to confront Frost Giant leader Laufey, accompanied by Loki, childhood friend Sif, and the Warriors Three: Voltstagg, Fandral, and Hogun.
 A battle ensues until Odin intervenes, destroying the fragile truce between the two races.
 For Thor's arrogance, Odin strips his son of his godly power and exiles him to Earth.
 Odin casts an enchantment on Mjolnir, ensuring that only those who are worthy may wield the hammer.
 Thor lands in New Mexico, meeting scientist Dr. Erik Selvig, astrophysicist Dr. Jane Foster, and Foster's intern Darcy Lewis.
 Thor resigns himself to exile on Earth, where he develops a relationship with Foster.
 Odin enters the "Odinsleep", a period of rest needed to maintain his power, and Loki, having learned he is actually an adopted Frost Giant, seizes the Asgardian throne and prepares to conquer the Nine Realms.
 The Warriors Three and Sif find Thor, but the Destroyer attacks and defeats them, prompting Thor to offer himself instead.
 Struck by the Destroyer and near death, Thor's selflessness proves him worthy to wield Mjolnir.
 The hammer returns to him, restoring his powers and enabling him to defeat the Destroyer.
 Thor returns to Asgard and fights Loki before destroying the Bifröst Bridge to stop Loki's plans, stranding himself in Asgard.
 Odin prevents the brothers from falling into the abyss, but Loki appears to commit suicide when Odin rejects his pleas for approval.
 Thor makes amends with Odin, admitting he is not ready to rule.